pjbiggs/Massey203311/Week8/Week8.md

 [6,] "Bacteria" "Bacteroidetes" "Bacteroidia" "Bacteroidales" "Muribaculaceae" NA
 ```

-So, at this point we could stop, as we have a taxonomy, ready for phyloseq in Practical 9 in two week's time for further analysis and visualisation.
-However, we can do one more thing today.
+So, at this point we could stop, as we have a taxonomy, ready for using the `R` package `phyloseq` in Practical 10 in two week's time for further analysis and visualisation.
+However, we can do, and will do, one more thing today.

 ## Exercise 12: Evaluating the accuracy

 Our last thing to do with this dataset from a DADA2 point of view is to evaluate the accuracy in terms of how well the process has gone with these sequence data, and we can use a “mock community” for this purpose.
-This is a mixture of 20 known strains (this mock community is supposed to be 21 strains, but the bacterium P. acnes was absent).
+This is a mixture of 20 known strains (this mock community is supposed to be 21 strains, but the bacterium _P. acnes_ was absent).
 Reference sequences corresponding to these strains were provided in the downloaded zip archive.
 Previously, the Mock sample was removed when we made the sequence table, but we return to that sample now and compare the sequence variants inferred by DADA2 to the expected composition of the community.

 ```R
 ### Evaluating DADA2’s accuracy on the mock community